Spin fluctuations associated with the collapse of the pseudogap in a cuprate superconductor

-Landau Fermi liquid theory is used to understand the low-temperature heat capacity of metals.
-In this picture the one-electron states (e.g. from a LDA band structure) are renormalised by the interaction with excitations such as spin fluctuations.
-This results in electron quasiparticles with enhanced effective masses and a larger heat capacity $\gamma$.
-For metals with strong antiferromagnetic or ferromagnetic correlations these enhancements can also be understood in terms of the spin excitations.
-The contribution of the spin fluctuations to the free energy can be estimated using a self-consistent renormalisation spin fluctuation (SF) theory based on a one-loop approximation and the Hubbard model \cite{Beal-Monod1968na,Brinkman1968fy,Edwards1992_EL,Ishigaki1999_IM,Moriya2003_MU}.
+Landau Fermi liquid theory is usually used to understand the low-temperature heat capacity of metals.
+Quasiparticle states can be renormalised by the interaction with excitations such as spin fluctuations.
+In underdoped cuprates the situation is complicated by the pseudogap which removes low-energy quasiparticle states leading to the suppression of $\gamma$ for $p<p^{\star}$ in Fig.~\ref{fig:entropy_heat_capacity}b.

+For metals with strong antiferromagnetic or ferromagnetic correlations the low temperature specific heat can also be understood in terms of the spin excitations.
+The contribution of the spin fluctuations to the free energy can be estimated using a self-consistent renormalisation spin fluctuation (SF) theory based on a one-loop approximation and the Hubbard model \cite{Beal-Monod1968na,Brinkman1968fy,Lonzarich1986_G,Edwards1992_EL,Ishigaki1999_IM,Moriya2003_MU}.
 In view of our observation of low-energy excitations near $\mathbf{Q}_{\delta}$ indicating the proximity to magnetic order, here we test whether the large measured $\gamma$ is due to the spin fluctuations we observe.
 We can compare the measured magnetic response function $\chi^{\prime\prime}(\mathbf{Q},\omega)$ to the SF-theory and hence estimate the heat capacity $\gamma$.
 This approach has been applied to a number of correlated electron systems \cite{Hayden2000hr}, most recently Sr$_3$Ru$_2$O$_7$ \cite{Lester2021_LRPC}.
-The SF-theory predicts that for $T \rightarrow 0$ (See Refs.~\cite{Edwards1992_EL,Ishigaki1999_IM} and Methods),
+The SF-theory predicts that for $T \rightarrow 0$ (See Refs.~\cite{Lonzarich1986_G,Edwards1992_EL,Ishigaki1999_IM} and Methods),

 where $\Gamma(\mathbf{Q})$ is the spin relaxation rate and $\langle \ldots \rangle_{\text{BZ}}$ denotes average over the Brillouin zone.
 We can use our fitted $\Gamma(\mathbf{Q})$ for the normal state at $T=T_c$ (plotted as $\Gamma^{-1}(\mathbf{Q})$ in Fig.\,\ref{fig:LET_E_cuts}f) to estimate $\gamma_{\mathrm{SF}}(T_c) = 16.5 \pm 3$ mJ mol$^{-1}$ K$^{-2}$ for LSCO ($p$ = 0.22), where we have corrected Eqn.\;\ref{eqn:gammma_SF} for finite temperatures (see Methods).
 The result agrees reasonably with the measured \cite{Matsuzaki2004_MMOI} value $\gamma_{\mathrm{exp}}(T_c) = 14.2$~mJ mol$^{-1}$ K$^{-2}$ (see Fig.~\ref{fig:entropy_heat_capacity}b).
 We also computed $\gamma_{\mathrm{SF}}$ for slightly underdoped LSCO ($p$ = 0.14) where the low-energy spin excitations at $T_c$ have previously been measured and parameterized \cite{Aeppli1997jl}.
 Reasonable agreement between $\gamma_{\mathrm{exp}}$ and $\gamma_{\mathrm{SF}}$ is also found (see Fig.\;\ref{fig:entropy_heat_capacity}b and Table\;\ref{tab:parms}).